Harold Washington Social Security Center

 Property Manager: Sharon Young

-For more building information or service calls, contact the Washington SSA Service Desk using the information in the top right box on this page.
+Contact Information For more building information or service calls, contact the Harold Washington SSA Service Desk using the information in the top right box on this page.
+For SSA claims or other customer issues, call 1-800-772-1213 or visit SSA.gov.
 For other federal government information, call 1-800-FED-INFO.

 Parking and Public Transportation On-site parking is available for designated SSA employees only.
 Public transportation is available via the Chicago Transit Authority (CTA).